SiddhaK17/Python-CLI-Project-Collection/README.md

 # 🐍✨ Python CLI Project Collection

 Welcome to the **Python CLI Project Collection** a curated set of beginner to intermediate level Command Line Interface (CLI) applications, all crafted in **pure Python**.
-This repository showcases a variety of interactive, terminal based mini projects that demonstrate core programming principles, logic development, and object-oriented design in action.
+This repository showcases a variety of interactive, terminal based mini projects that demonstrate core programming principles, logic development, and object oriented design in action.

 Each project reflects a real world use case or fun challenge, making it an excellent portfolio for learners and enthusiasts alike.